Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 - Supports a slight bend in the knees, alleviating pressure in the lumbar spine and psoas

 How to: Start in Savasana.
 Roll a blanket and place it under your knees.
-Roll the edge of a blanket until it is about 2–3 inches thick and rest it under your neck in the space.
-Pull the blanket backward behind your head until you feel a slight tucking of your chin.
-Stop when your chin is parallel with your forehead.
+If you would like support for your neck, roll the edge of a second blanket until it is 2-3 inches thick and rest it under your neck in the hollow space created by the curve of your cervical spine.
+Your chin should be parallel with your forehead.
 You can wrap the excess blanket around your head as a relaxing pillow that gives you the comfort of a “tucked in” sensation or leave the excess blanket as is.
-Breathe here for 5–10 minutes.
+Breathe here for 5-10 minutes.